 - The existing capital structure or gearing level of the firm

 - The expected capital structure of gearing after borrowing the new debt.

 - In raising capital, the borrowing firm will always issue the financial securities in form of debentures, ordinary shares, preference shares, bond etc.

 - In case of shareholders and bondholders the agent is the shareholder who should ensure that the debt capital borrowed is effectively utilized without reduction in the wealth of the bondholders.
-The bondholders are the principal whose wealth is influenced the value of the bond and the number of bonds held.
+The bondholders are the principal whose wealth is influenced by the value of the bond and the number of bonds held.

 Wealth of bondholders = Market value of bonds x No. of bonds /debentures held.

-- An agency problem or conflict of interest between the bondholders (principal) and the shareholders (agents) will arise when shareholders take action which will reduce the market value of the bond and extension, the wealth of the bondholders.
+- An agency problem or conflict of interest between the bondholders (principal) and the shareholders (agents) will arise when shareholders take action which will reduce the market value of the bond and by extension, the wealth of the bondholders.
 These actions include:

 a) Disposal of assets used as collateral for the debt in this.